Spring-SWE/Userscripts/README.md

 # Xenoblade Chronicles 3 Collectors Edition Checker

+I wrote this in a couple minutes do don't expect anything crazy here.

 This script will simply constantly check the status of Xenoblade Chronicles 3 Collectors Edition for you.
 This script was written really quickly so expect it to be updated over time to be a little more robust.
 I'll be working on it over the new few days but as of now, it works well enough.